 Not only will sharing your travel experiences inspire your students to one day visit these places, but you will build that personal connection with your students that is so important.

 There are so many countries within some of the continents.
 It’s not worth the time to go into depth on too many countries.
-I just picked a few that I think are popular travel destinations and that most students may have heard about.
+I just focus on popular and recognizable countries that are travel destinations that most students may have heard about.

 Here are the countries we focus on: